PhilChodrow/PIC16B/syllabus.md

 </figure>

 1. **I want you to succeed.** The purpose of this course is for you to build a set of skills that can support you in your studies, hobbies, and careers.
 You (yes, **you**) are able to learn some cool stuff and get a good grade in this course.
-2. **It's still a challenging time.** I'm thrilled to be seeing you in person, and I hope that you're glad to be here.
-Still, you might feel challenged by the transition back to in-person instruction -- I know I do.
-And you know what?
-That's ok!
-Maybe you need some time to re-acclimate to in-person socializing.
-Maybe you, your friends, or your loved ones are still affected by the pandemic in some way.
-So, while I hope we can celebrate our time together, I also hope we can all recognize that it may not be a totally smooth ride.
-If you're struggling with the transition back to in-person instruction, remember that you have support from your instructors, your classmates, and various student resources to help you navigate.
+2. **It's still a challenging time.** Starting the first two weeks online is not what anyone wanted.
+Our need to do this reflects the pandemic's influence on our wellbeing and learning.
+While I want this course to be a bright spot in your quarter, I also hope we can all recognize that it may not be a totally smooth ride.
+If you're struggling with the online learning environment, or with moving rapidly between online and in-person, remember that you have support from your instructors, your classmates, and various student resources to help you navigate.
 3. **Your wellbeing comes first.** If at any time during this course, you require accommodations in order to ensure your own wellbeing or that of a loved one, please reach out to me.
 We will make it happen.
 4. **We've got your back.** I'll be available to you through multiple channels.
 Additionally, you have an amazing support team -- your TA and peers will all be helping you in your learning journey.